GyverLibs/FastBot/README_EN.md

 - Unicode support (other languages ​​+ emoji) for incoming messages
 - Built-in urlencode for outgoing messages
 - Built-in real time clock with synchronization from the Telegram server
+- Possibility of OTA firmware update by file from Telegram chat

 ### Compatibility
 ESP8266 (SDK v2.6+), ESP32